-C Some picture adjustments are available only when certain input sources are in use.
+Some picture adjustments are available only when certain input sources are in use.
 Unavailable adjustments are not shown on the screen.

-FUNCTION (default setting / value) DESCRIPTION Picture Mode (PC: Dynamic; YPbPr/ S-Video/ Video/HDMI: Standard) Pre-defined picture modes are provided so you can optimize your projector image set-up to suit your program type.
-See "Selecting a picture mode" on page 37 for details.
+FUNCTION (default setting / value) DESCRIPTION Picture Mode (PC/DVI-A/DVI- D: Dynamic; YPbPr/ S-Video/ Video: Standard) Pre-defined picture modes are provided so you can optimize your projector image set-up to suit your program type.
+See "Selecting a picture mode" on page 35 for details.
 Reference Mode Selects an picture mode that most suits your need for the image quality and further fine-tune the image based on the selections listed on the same page below.
-See "Setting the User 1/User 2 mode" on page 38 for details.
+See "Setting the User 1/User 2 mode" on page 36 for details.
 Brightness Adjusts the brightness of the image.
-See "Adjusting Brightness" on page 38 for details.
+See "Adjusting Brightness" on page 36 for details.
 Contrast Adjusts the degree of difference between dark and light in the image.
-See "Adjusting Contrast" on page 38 for details.
+See "Adjusting Contrast" on page 36 for details.
 Color (0) Adjusts the color saturation level the amount of each color in a video image.
-See "Adjusting Color" on page 39 for details.
+See "Adjusting Color" on page 37 for details.
 Tint (0) Adjusts the red and green color tones of the image.
-See "Adjusting Tint" on page 39 for details.
+See "Adjusting Tint" on page 37 for details.
 Sharpness (15) Adjusts the image to make it look sharper or softer.
-See "Adjusting Sharpness" on page 39 for details.
-Brilliant Color (On) See "Adjusting Brilliant Color" on page 39 for details.
+See "Adjusting Sharpness" on page 37 for details.
+Brilliant See "Adjusting Brilliant Color" on page 37 for details.
+Color (On) When Brilliant Color is set to Off, the color temperature adjustment will not function.
 Color Temperature (T3) There are four color temperature settings are available.
-See "Selecting a color temperature" on page 39 for details.
-3D Color Management See "3D Color Management" on page 40 for details.
+See "Selecting a color temperature" on page 37 for details.
+3D Color Management See "3D Color Management" on page 38 for details.
 Save Settings Saves the settings made for User 1 or User 2 mode.